luisenricke/luisenricke.github.io/content/about/index.md

   - Git
 ---

 Hello!
-I'm Luis Enrique, a software engineer based in Tuxtla Gutiérrez, Chiapas who is enthusiastic of Android Development.
+I'm Luis Enrique, a software developer based in Tuxtla Gutiérrez, Chiapas who is enthusiastic of Android Development.

-I’m in search of good software implementations.
-I like to learn new tech stuff and solve problems with a great music and code.
+I'm looking for good software implementations.
+I like to learn new things about technology and solve problems with good music and code.
 I would like to grow professionally and actively collaborate as a team.